A 24-Hour Guide to Matera, Italy

 Best time to visit matera

-With its location in Southern Italy, Matera can offer a pleasant experience any time of year you visit, with the ideal months to visit Matera being May-June or September-October.
+With its location in Southern Italy, Matera can offer a pleasant experience any time of year, with the ideal months to visit Matera being May-June or September-October.

 Both July and August can bring both warm temperatures and a heavier influx of tourists to Matera, meaning that your explorations of the cities’ Sassi might become more taxing as you navigate the stairs in heat and around the crowds.